Contact the PA Game Commission for information on how to get a PA Hunting License.

-The 8,500 park, once called the "Black Forest," is famous for its stands of old growth forest.
-Cook Forest's "Forest Cathedral" of towering white pines and hemlocks is a National Natural Landmark.... more info
+The 8,500 acre park, once called the "Black Forest," is famous for its stands of old growth forest.
+Cook Forest's "Forest Cathedral" of towering white pines and hemlocks is a National Natural... more info

-Located in western Forest County near Tionesta the Cornplanter State Forest consists of 1,256 acres.
-The State Forest is only 10 miles from Colonel Edwin Drake's first oil well discovery in 1859.... more info
+Located in western Forest County near Tionesta, the Cornplanter State Forest consists of 1,256 acres.
+It is named in honor of Chief Cornplanter, a famous Native American Chief of the Seneca tribe... more info

 1 up to 7 within 7